Cult films are known for their dedicated and passionate fanbase. Some of these movies, in turn, come from a cult literary work.

 J.R.R.
 Tolkien, 1954

 The Silence of the Lambs.
-The 1991 movie compared to the 1988 book
+Poster of the 1991 movie and cover of the 1988 book

 VS3